email guidlines & policies

 - Make sure you are authorized to send mass mailings.
 You should familiarize yourself with BC's computing policies and guidelines before sending a mass mailing.

 - Personal Groups, that you create using Campus Groups, have limited listserv functionality.
-If you require a monitored and/or a restricted listserv, request a traditional listserv.
+If you require a monitored and/or a restricted mailing list, request a traditional listserv.

 Once you determine that sending a mass mailing is appropriate, here is what you need to know: